 “We see local food as a powerful tool to change the local economy, local ecology and local social dynamics,” Pierson says.
 “From the beginning, this was a business designed to create social change.”

 Rochester Food Hub works with more than 100 local farmers, in an industry not known for a data-oriented mindset.
 The B Corp process brings its business practices into sharp focus.

 “It’s a third-party certification that says we walk the talk,” Pierson says.
 “It’s a rigorous discipline, from what we pay farmers to the soap we put in our bathrooms.”

 B Corps and benefit corporations are different things

 A 20-minute drive from Headwater Food Hub’s Ontario warehouse are the Linden Oaks offices of Pharos.
-Sustainability is in the company’s DNA, says Brandon Heffernan, product and marketing manager.
-Pharos print management software helps customers cut ink, paper and energy consumption to create more efficient and sustainable print environments.
+Sustainability is in the company’s DNA, says Brandon Heffernan, marketing manager.
+Pharos print management software helps organizations reduce their ink, paper and energy consumption to create more efficient and sustainable office printing environments.
 Beyond that, as a B Corp the company gives employees days off to volunteer; controls the gap between its highest- and lowest-paid workers; and, among other things, tries to purchase from other B Corps.